XingFramework/xing-book/tutorial/projects/a_readable_get_resource.md

     $ cd backend
     backend$ bundle exec rails generate model project name:string description:text deadline:datetime goal:decimal

-That'll generate a model, spec, and empty factory file.
+That'll generate a model, test, and empty factory file.
 There will be no behavior in the Project model (at least not yet), so there's nothing to test in the model spec file at ```backend/spec/models/project_spec.rb```.
 We can leave those files alone for the time being.

 This would be a good time to migrate the database (and the test database) to populate our new model:

     backend$ bundle exec rake db:migrate
-    backend$ bundle exec rake db:test:prepare

-TODO: manually preparing the test database should not be necessary in a contemporary Rails project, and a pull request has been submitted to xing-application-base to remove the necessity.
-The second command above should be removed from the tutorial once that PR has been merged and a new version of xing-framework released.
+***Note: When you start 'rake develop', it will run migrations once automatically.
+So if you write a migration and then run rake develop, you've already run 'rake db:migrate'***

-Let's fill out that factory, then, so our spec can run.
+Let's fill out that factory, then, so our test can run.
 Open that file and replace the auto-generated contents with:

 ##### backend/spec/factories/projects.rb